 Prices: The basics

-Prices are incredibly flexible: you can add as many as you need to fully define your shipping rate.
-In fact, by creatively applying weight, price, or quantity limits, you can use Prices to completely change how shipping is calculated for a product based on how much of it your customers order.
+Prices are flexible: you can add as many as you need to fully define your shipping rate.
+By creatively applying weight, price, or quantity limits, you can control how shipping is calculated for a product based on how much of it your customers order.

-- A Price can be based on the same product details you use in Shopify, such as the product’s SKU, Tag, Collection, Vendor, or Product Type (sometimes called ‘variants’)
+- A Price can be based on the same product details you use in Shopify, such as the product’s SKU, Tag, Collection, Vendor, Type, or product options (also known as ‘variants’)